kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

     sudo mv ./kustomize /usr/local/bin/kustomize
     ```

-    Then run `kustomize version` to verify the install.
+    Then, to verify the installation, run `kustomize version`.
+You should see `Version:kustomize/v3.2.1` in the output if you've successfully deployed it.

 1. Install [yq](https://github.com/mikefarah/yq)